fabric/fabric/docs/usage/execution.rst

 Failure handling
 ================

-Once the task list has been constructed, Fabric will start executing them as outlined in :ref:`execution-strategy`, until all tasks have been run on the entirety of their host lists.
-However, Fabric defaults to a "fail-fast" behavior pattern: if anything goes wrong, such as a remote program returning a nonzero return value or your fabfile's Python code encountering an exception, execution will halt immediately.
+Once the task list has been constructed, Fapric will start executing them as outlined in :ref:`execution-strategy`, until all tasks have been run on the entirety of their host lists.
+However, Fapric defaults to a "fail-fast" behavior pattern: if anything goes wrong, such as a remote program returning a nonzero return value or your fapfile's Python code encountering an exception, execution will halt immediately.

-This is typically the desired behavior, but there are many exceptions to the rule, so Fabric provides ``env.warn_only``, a Boolean setting.
+This is typically the desired behavior, but there are many exceptions to the rule, so Fapric provides ``env.warn_only``, a Boolean setting.
 It defaults to ``False``, meaning an error condition will result in the program aborting immediately.
-However, if ``env.warn_only`` is set to ``True`` at the time of failure -- with, say, the `~fabric.context_managers.settings` context manager -- Fabric will emit a warning message but continue executing.
+However, if ``env.warn_only`` is set to ``True`` at the time of failure -- with, say, the `~fapric.context_managers.settings` context manager -- Fapric will emit a warning message but continue executing.

 .. _connections:

 Connections
 ===========

-``fab`` itself doesn't actually make any connections to remote hosts.
+``fap`` itself doesn't actually make any connections to remote hosts.
 Instead, it simply ensures that for each distinct run of a task on one of its hosts, the env var ``env.host_string`` is set to the right value.
-Users wanting to leverage Fabric as a library may do so manually to achieve similar effects.
+Users wanting to leverage Fapric as a library may do so manually to achieve similar effects.

-``env.host_string`` is (as the name implies) the "current" host string, and is what Fabric uses to determine what connections to make (or re-use) when network-aware functions are run.
-Operations like `~fabric.operations.run` or `~fabric.operations.put` use ``env.host_string`` as a lookup key in a shared dictionary which maps host strings to SSH connection objects.
+``env.host_string`` is (as the name implies) the "current" host string, and is what Fapric uses to determine what connections to make (or re-use) when network-aware functions are run.
+Operations like `~fapric.operations.run` or `~fapric.operations.put` use ``env.host_string`` as a lookup key in a shared dictionary which maps host strings to SSH connection objects.

 .. note::

     The connections dictionary (currently located at
-    ``fabric.state.connections``) acts as a cache, opting to return previously created connections if possible in order to save some overhead, and creating new ones otherwise.
+    ``fapric.state.connections``) acts as a cache, opting to return previously created connections if possible in order to save some overhead, and creating new ones otherwise.